Brice-Vergnou/Linear-Regression-From-Sratch/README.md

 # Linear Regression from scratch

-Create a linear regression from scratch , just using numpy arrays
+Create a linear regression ( both Simple and Multiple ) from scratch , just using numpy arrays

 It allowed me to understand the concepts , the math behind this algorithm , and some principles about metrics .
 It was also a great experience to work with numpy arrays.